codedevotional/articles/2019-12-naming-part1/naming.md

 Context and perspective also dictate that the function be named not just `format`, but `format_name` Why include `_name` when the function will accept `name` as a parameter?
 Despite the fact that it, too, creates a bit of an echo chamber, it contains the right amount of information from the caller's perspective.
 Right away you know what this does: `PersonPresenter.format_name("  Jane  Doe ")`.
 You are not forced to open up a file and understand implementation details. `format_name` also leaves open the possibility of something like `format_address`.

 If the module were named `PersonFormatter`, it might make more sense to name the function something else, perhaps simply `name`.
-Naming the module is outside the purview of this article, but will be addressed in a followup article.
+Naming the module is outside the purview of this article, but will be addressed in a follow-up article.

 Diagram 2: Function names abstraction ladder